Exclusive: Tesla hits Model 3 manufacturing milestone, hours after deadline - factory sources

 Another worker speaking after the 5,000th car was made described the factory as a "mass celebration."

-Tesla is likely to announce production and delivery numbers for the quarter later this week, and investors will watch to see whether the company can keep up its end-of-quarter production speed.
+Tesla is likely to announce production and delivery numbers for the quarter later this week, and investors will watch to see whether the company can keep up its end-of-quarter production speed and increase efficiency to produce the cars at a profit.

+Short sellers lost over US$2 billion in June due to Tesla's rising share price and this latest achievement could buoy the company's shares at market open on Monday.

+Shares of Tesla, which closed on Friday at US$342.95, are up 40 percent since a year low in April.

-The company regularly engages in so-called "burst builds," temporary periods of fast-as-possible production, which it uses to estimate how many cars it is capable of building over longer periods of time.
+In recent months, the company has engaged in so-called "burst builds," temporary periods of fast-as-possible production, which it uses to estimate how many cars it is capable of building over longer periods of time.

 Analyst Brian Johnson of Barclays warned investors in March to be wary of brief "burst rates" of Model 3 production that were not sustainable.

+That suggests that Tesla was able to generally meet its production target through manual labor, rather than the automation Musk originally promised would make Tesla a competitive force in manufacturing.
+Earlier this year, Musk - who has described his vision for the Fremont factory as an "alien dreadnought" - acknowledged error in adding too much automation, too fast, to the Model 3 assembly line.

+In May, Tesla sent a new battery assembly line via cargo planes to its Gigafactory battery plant outside Reno, Nevada in order to speed production, as first reported by Reuters.

-Tesla said in May that its net Model 3 reservations - accounting for new orders and cancellations - exceeded 450,000 at the end of the first quarter.
+When first unveiled in March 2016, the Model 3 generated thousands of reservations from consumers in an unprecedented show of support for the new vehicle.
+Most recently in May, Tesla said that despite the delivery delays, its net Model 3 reservations - accounting for new orders and cancellations - exceeded 450,000 at the end of the first quarter.

 Despite touting the Model 3 as a US$35,000 vehicle, Tesla has yet to begin building that basic version and instead is currently building a higher-priced version.
-It is not clear how many of the orders are for the higher-priced versions.
+It is not clear how many of the orders are for the more premium version.

-Tesla in January pushed back its target date for building 5,000 vehicles per week to the end of the second quarter, the latest in several delays that have concerned some investors.

 (Reporting by Alexandria Sage and Sal Rodriguez; Editing by Peter Henderson, Dan Grebler and Lisa Shumaker)